 Graystone Consultants and Morgan Stanley Financial Advisors can conduct their business in several ways: individually, as a member of a team of Financial Advisors, or through the formation of a Strategic Partnership with another Financial Advisor or team of Financial Advisors.
 A Strategic Partnership is an arrangement between a Financial Advisor or a team of Financial Advisors with another Financial Advisor or team of Financial Advisors that has a unique focus or knowledge regarding a specific business concentration, product area and/or client type.
 If your account is with an individual Financial Advisor, that Financial Advisor services all facets of your account.
-If your account is with a Financial Advisor on the team can service your account.
+If your account is with a Financial Advisor who is a member of a team, any Financial Advisor on the team can service your account.
 If your Financial Advisor is part of a Strategic Partnership, his or her role in that Strategic Partnership may be limited to a specific business and/or product area and may not cover all facets of your account.
 The use of the terms "Partner" or "Strategic Partnership" or "Strategic Partnership" are used as terms of art and not used to imply or connote any legal relationship.